axelerant/testimonials-widget/readme.txt

 }
 `

-= How about testimonials own URL? =
+= 22.
+How about testimonials own URL? =
 Testimonial Widgets records are a custom post type and therefore can be viewed via a URL like http://www.example.com/testimonial/michael-cannon-senior-developer/.

 When you look at the Testimonials Widget admin list, you can click on the View link to see the testimonial.

 Going further though, you'll need to enable feature image, gravatar and custom post meta like company, email, etc. on your own for your theme.

-= My testimonial URL says "Page not found" =
+= 23.
+My testimonial URL says "Page not found" =
 Go to WordPress > Plugins to Deactivate and then Activate Testimonials Widget.
 The `flush_rewrite_rules` function needs to run.

-= Does this plug in use admin-ajax.php to refresh? = No, it doesn't call admin-ajax.php at all.
+= 24.
+Does this plug in use admin-ajax.php to refresh? =
+No, it doesn't call admin-ajax.php at all.

-= Is there a way to reorder testimonials? =
+= 25.
+Is there a way to reorder testimonials? =
 Look for ORDER BY under Advanced Options of the Testimonials Widget.
 In ORDER BY, put post_date.
 Then you use dates to put your testimonials into the order you want.

-= How do I create a next link? =
+= 26.
+How do I create a next link? =
 See http://wordpress.org/support/topic/plugin-testimonials-widget-next-testimonial-not-pagination.

-= How do I hide the "No testimonials found" text? =
-In Widget options, check "Hide testimonials not found?" or in shortcode options use `hide_not_found=true`.
+= 27.
+How do I hide the "No testimonials found" text? = In Widget options, check "Hide testimonials not found?" or in shortcode options use `hide_not_found=true`.

 `[testimonialswidget_list hide_not_found=true]`

-= I'm stuck, how can I get help? =
+= I'm still stuck, how can I get help? =
 Visit the [support forum](http://wordpress.org/support/plugin/testimonials-widget) and ask your question.